Vislie/Drone/README.md

 # Drone
-A DIY drone project - Work In Progress
+A DIY drone project - Work In Progress.
 Four guys trying to build a drone (quadcopter) from scratch :D

 ## Project